-The NSISD administration is responsible for ensuring fidelity in the implementation of the Texas Essential Knowledge and collaboratively designed utilizing strong partnerships with NSISD stakeholders.
+The NSISD administration is responsible for ensuring fidelity in the implementation of the Texas Essential Knowledge and Skills (TEKS) in the foundation and enrichment curriculum.
+Curriculum development, implementation, and pacing has been collaboratively designed utilizing strong partnerships with NSISD stakeholders.
 In addition, the TEKs Resource System has been added as an available resource for our teachers.
 This system allows teachers to gauge the effectiveness of their curriculum, ensure proper pacing, and provides access to rigorous questioning strategies and assessments.
 The needs assessment process for curriculum and instruction includes the review of core and enrichment curriculum, methods of delivery and strategies, as well as monitoring efforts to determine effective implementation of current scope and sequences.